-In adopting the budget for the ensuing fiscal year 2024, City officials considered many factors in making judgments and estimates about the finances of the upcoming year.
+In adopting the budget for the ensuing fiscal year 2025, City officials considered many factors in making judgments and estimates about the finances of the upcoming year.
 A primary objective was to continue to provide basic services to the citizens while keeping the property tax rate low.
 Revenue from interest income and investments played a part in mitigating any property tax increase and helped offset to a degree the effects of inflationary pressures on costs.

-For 2024, the City budgeted a 2.9% increase in general fund revenues and expenditures over the original 2023 budget.
-In general, the revenue increase was due to an increase in LOST revenue due to economic growth.
+For 2025, the City budgeted a 2.5% increase in general fund revenues and expenditures over the original 2024 budget.
+In general, the increase was due to an increase in LOST revenue, business and occupation tax revenue, and franchise tax revenue, due to economic growth.
 The expenditure increase was the result of increases to public safety, maintenance, and solid waste collection.
-For 2024, the City budgeted an 8% increase in revenues in the proprietary fund (water and sewer fund) and also an 8% increase in expenses.
+For 2025, the City budgeted an 8% increase in revenues in the proprietary fund (water and sewer fund) and also an 8% increase in expenses.
 The expense increase is primarily the result of planning for maintenance, labor costs, sewer treatment, and water purchases.